onmoving/englishPatterns/everyday.md

 ---
 McDonald's CEO Steve Easterbrook is only the latest chief executive to be ousted over a consensual relationship with an employee.
 Increasingly, U.S. companies are adopting policies addressing workplace romances.

-McDonald's CEO Steve Easterbrook is only #관 lat.. chief exe.. to be ous.. ov@ a consen.. relation.. @ an employee.
+McDonald's CEO Steve Easterbrook is only #관 lat.. chief exe.. to be ous.. ov@ a consen..합의한 relation.. @ an employee.
 Increasing.., U.S. companies are adopt.. policies address.. workpl.. roman...

 ---
 Addressing workplace romance can be complicated, but many companies have removed any gray areas by forbidding managers, especially C-suite executives, from having relationships with subordinates, given the potential for favoritism or lawsuits if the relationship sours.